-If not already on, put on the electrical insulating boots and gloves.
-Start the engine activate the driver circuit by moving the anchor/puller control valve lever at the front control panel.
-Place the hammer end of the driver on a stake with the stake aligned through a hole in the stake plate, squeeze the trigger to start the driver, (adequate down pressure is very important).
+If you have not already done so, put on the electrical insulating boots and gloves.
+Start the engine and activate the driver circuit by moving the anchor/puller control valve lever at the front control panel.
+Place the hammer en1d of the driver on a stake with the stake aligned through a hole in the anchor plate, squeeze the trigger to start the driver, (adequate down pressure is very important).
 Continue driving until the stake collar is against the anchor plate.
 Repeat for each stake to be driven.

-IMPORTANT: Do Not operate the driver without holding it against a work surface, this puts an excessive strain on the driver foot.
+IMPORTANT: "Do not" operate the driver without holding it against a work surface, this puts an excessive strain on the driver's foot and other internal components.